Berrizy/HuffmanEncoder-Java/README.md

 ## About

 This project is primarily for educational purposes and personal use.

-The `BinaryHeap` implementation, is adapted from educational materials by Allen Weiss.
+The "BinaryHeap" and "UnderflowException" files are adapted from educational materials by Allen Weiss.
 His code is used here under educational fair use and is not for commercial distribution.

 ---